 The Difference Between Dentistry and Periodontic Dentistry

 Periodontics is a specialized area within the field of dentistry.
-However, that doesn’t mean every dentist can practice periodontics in Webster, TX.
-While many dentists can perform gum-related services, that doesn’t mean they’re practicing periodontics in Webster, TX.
+However, that doesn’t mean every dentist can practice periodontics.
+While many dentists can perform gum-related services, that doesn’t mean they’re practicing periodontics.
 The main reason is that a periodontist receives formal recognition by the American Dental Association.
 It also shows that they have the training and technical knowledge to address any issues that you may have with their gums.

 Dentists become periodontists after earning their undergraduate and dental degrees.
 Following that, they must also receive an additional two or three years of periodontics training.
 Throughout that training, periodontists receive knowledge and experience in the following: